-Founded in 1997 by Catholic Scholars at the University of Chicago, The Lumen Christi Institute brings together thoughtful Catholics and others interested in the Catholic tradition and makes available to them the wisdom of the Catholic spiritual, intellectual, and cultural heritage.
-Now in its eighteenth year of operation, the Lumen Christi Institute continues to work toward leavening American higher education with future leaders better educated and formed in Catholic faith and thought.
+Founded in 1997 by Catholic scholars at the University of Chicago, the Lumen Christi Institute brings together thoughtful Catholics and others interested in the Catholic tradition and makes available to them the wisdom of the Catholic spiritual, intellectual, and cultural heritage.
+Now in its twentieth year of operation, the Lumen Christi Institute continues to work toward leavening American higher education with future leaders better educated and formed in Catholic faith and thought.

 Thomas Levergood received his B.A. in Political Science and an M.A. in General Studies in the Humanities at the University of Chicago.
 He taught American Literature at a high school in Paris and has done political work and research.
 After studies in languages and literature in Munich, Paris, and New York, he returned to the University of Chicago to pursue graduate studies in theology, politics, and literature in the Committee on Social Thought.
 Thomas Levergood is a co-founder of the Lumen Christi Institute.

 A proud native of South Bend, Michael earned a bachelor's degree in philosophy and theology and a master's degree in the history of Christianity, both from the University of Notre Dame, before coming to Lumen Christi.

 Bob comes to Lumen Christi after spending six years in Buenos Aires at the service of the Focolare Movement, one of the Church’s ecclesial movements.
 He received a B.S. in Finance from the University of Illinois at Chicago.
 After completing a two-year work-study program in Europe, he worked in Mortgage Banking in Los Angeles and then in Catholic Publishing in New York.
 Bob enjoys studying languages, playing tennis, and running.